rolysr/HaskellHidato/README.md

 # HaskellHidato
- Haskell project for generate and solve arbitrary hidato puzzles
+ Haskell project for generating and solving arbitrary hidato puzzles